-• Tuition and required fees at VSC institutions are higher than at similar institutions elsewhere in New England, in most cases by a significant amount.
+- Tuition and required fees at VSC institutions are higher than at similar institutions elsewhere in New England, in most cases by a significant amount.
 For four-year institutions, only New Hampshire institutions have (slightly) higher tuition than VSC institutions.
 For other states, tuition at their four-year institutions are generally \$2.000 or more per year lower than VSC institutions.
 The tuition and fees at CCV are anywhere from \$1,000 to \$4,000 per year higher than their counterpart institutions elsewhere in New England.
 Perhaps more unsettling is the fact that tuition at VTC is approximately \$15,000 per year and this tuition level applies to its associate level programs as well as its baccalaureate programs.
 This makes tuition for the technically oriented associate programs it offers more than twice the tuition levels for similar programs elsewhere in New England.
 Research indicates that there is a relationship between price to students and their likelihood of enrolling in college.
-There is little
+There is little doubt that there is a relationship between the high sticker price of Vermont public higher education and the low level of college participation. - Students provide a greater share of institutional revenues at Vermont institutions (86.9 percent) than is the case in other New England states.
+Only in New Hampshire do students contribute a generally comparable share (78.3 percent).
+In all other states in the region the share is below 60 percent. - Revenues from the combination of tuition and state appropriations, on a per-student basis, is higher in Vermont than in all other states in New England with the exception of Connecticut.
+This can be partially be attributed to the mix of enrollments in Vermont; a smaller proportion of students are enrolled in (less expensive) community colleges in Vermont than is the case in the other states.
+Vermont's tuition revenue figures are also inflated by the high proportion of out-of-state students enrolled in Vermont.
+However, there is also evidence that the VSC institutions have higher than normal costs.
+As previously shown in Figure 3, NVU, Castleton, and VTC have expenditures that outpace their peers by 8.4 percent, 18.7 percent, and 21.5 percent, respectively, while CCV is less costly than its peers.
+The fiscal problems of the system can be attributed to both too little revenue and expenditure levels that are too high.

-&lt;sup>5 Evidence from a meta-analysis of price sensitivity research has found that for every \$1,000 change in net price, there is an inverse effect on enrollment of about 3-4 percent (Leslie & Brinkman, 1988; Heller, xxxx) and that price sensitivity is greater for students from low-income backgrounds (Kane, 1999).
+&lt;sup>9 Evidence from a meta-analysis of price sensitivity research has found that for every \$1,000 change in net price, there is an inverse effect on enrollment of about 3-4 percent (Leslie & Brinkman, 1988; Heller, 1997) and that price sensitivity is greater for students from low-income backgrounds (Kane, 1999).